Here is a list of subplans for the Department of Geography if you are asked to provide this information:

 Biogeography, Cartography, Climatology, Cultural Geography, Development, Environment and Society, GIS, Geomorphology, Hydrology, Medical Geography, Political Ecology, Political Geography, Population-Migration, Remote Sensing, Urban Geography

-The application deadline for domestic students is December 1 each year.
+The application submission deadline for domestic students is December 1 each year.

-The application deadline for international students is December 1 each year.
+The application submission deadline for international students is December 1 each year.